James Reling, LPC, CRC, SEP (he/him)

 A Personal Note

 I am a late-diagnosed autistic human, and my lived experience deeply informs my passion for the work I do.
-I know the relief of finding language for my difference and the grief that can come with realizing how long support was missing.
+I know the relief of finding language for my difference and the grief of realizing how long I moved through the world without knowing what I needed to feel safe.
 These truths fuel my commitment to helping others feel understood, respected, and empowered in their discovery.

-Outside of my professional life, I have a lifelong love of music.
+Outside of my professional life, I have a lifelong love of experimental, ambient, and well… many genres of music.
 I often draw on its power for reflection, grounding, and meaning-making in facilitation and integration.
-Creativity, for me, is both a tool and a way of being.

 Why I Do This Work